Healthdirect Free Australian health advice you can count on.

 Preparing for surgery

-• How many times have you done this particular operation?
+• How many times have you done this surgery?

-All surgeons are required to keep records of all the operations they've performed and whether their patients improved or not.
-They should be happy to share this with you.
+All surgeons must keep records of their operations and their patients' outcomes.
+Your surgeon should be happy to share this information with you.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.